Self-study lesson plans and training record download page.

 Select the filter based on the manufacturer's pressure drop curves against your maximum rated flow.
 They should have curves for the housing as well as the filter element.
 Both will be affected by the fluid type and viscosity although the element is likely to be more significant and should be covered by a specific gradient coefficient in the manufacturer's datasheet.
 Use the manufacturers recommended calculation to size the correct filter for your maximum flow rate.
 You should design for as low a pressure drop as possible but always allowing for an increase in pressure as the filter clogs, and before the bypass check limit is reached.
 Cold start conditions may also require a larger filter size to reduce filter pressure drops.

-The filter will probably be select by its absolute rating e.g. 3, 5, or 10micron.
+The filter will probably be selected by its absolute rating e.g. 3, 5, or 10micron.
 However, beta rating is a much better measure of its likely performance.
-This is defined by a standardised multipass test (ISO 16889:1999) and all filters should be specified to Beta(x)=200 for effective performance.
+This is defined by a standardised multi-pass test (ISO 16889:1999) and all filters should be specified to Beta(x)>200 for effective performance.

 Air breather sizing guidelines